catalyst-cloud/catalystcloud-docs/source/compute/quickstart.rst

 Configuration
 =============

-The configuration we will use for these examples, is based on the settings that would be found in a brand new cloud project, which will have been provisioned with a single network.
+The configuration we will use for these examples is based on the settings that would be found in a brand new cloud project; which will have been provisioned with a single network.

 We will launch a compute instance using an Ubuntu 20.04 image and connect